 Individuals have the right to receive their personal information from a particular organisation and subsequently transfer such information to another organisation.
 This right will not be applicable where the processing of the information is for the purpose of the public interest or is done in the exercise of an official authority.

 Individuals have the right to object to the processing of their personal information if such information has been processed with the consent of the individual and they wish to withdraw such consent, or where the information is processed for direct marketing purposes.

 Rights in respect of decisions involving automated processing and profiling

 The GDPR stipulates that individuals may not be subject to decisions based solely on automated processing.
 This includes decisions that are based on profiling and produce legal consequences concerning an individual based on such automation.

 The right to access

 Individuals have the right to be informed whenever an organisation processes their information, to receive a copy of such information, to be informed of the sources of this information and to be afforded the opportunity to lodge a complaint against such collection and processing.

 The GDPR has given African governments a yardstick by which to measure their own privacy laws and African organisations an international standard to adopt, and thereby maintain the trust of the international community.
-The enactment of GDPR last year signalled the beginning of a digitally secure future for Africa and all who live in it.
+The implementation of the GDPR last year has signalled the beginning of a digitally secure future for Africa and all who live in it.